chadgeary/cloudoffice/scw/README.md

 Deploy
 ```
-# In powershell's WSL window, change to the project's do directory
+# In powershell's WSL window, change to the project's scw directory
 cd ~/cloudoffice/scw/

 # Initialize terraform and the apply the terraform state